 “Objects in a park suggest static repose rather than any ongoing dialectic.
 Parks are finished landscapes for finished art .”― Robert Smithson

 His best-known work remains Spiral Jetty (1970), a large basalt formation in the shape of a coil, extending out into the waters of Utah’s Great Salt Lake.
 Smithson is reconnecting with the environment in this grand project and the scale of this work dwarfs a human, who is left feeling small in the presence of nature’s beauty and maybe we are forced to look up at the heavens.
 In fact, when this piece was constructed was just after the first moon landing and the jetty may well be a galaxy.
 The artist has also humanised an otherwise drab location with what seems like a pointless intervention but it’s far from that.
 The jetty resonates with nothing around it but seems to illustrate man’s attempt to impose order on the chaos of nature.

-I see my work being inspired by all these artists.
-I can learn from the confident simplicity of Long and Fulton as well as the grand gesture of Smithson, as my work will also be site specific.
-My project will exist in the landscape as well as in an exhibition so I have to consider how these different phases will interrelate and how much of the site specific exercise I bring into the exhibition and how much I abstract it from its original location.
+I see my work is inspired by all these artists.
+I can learn from the confident simplicity of Long and Fulton as well as the grand gesture of Smithson, as my work will also be site-specific.
+My project will exist in the landscape as well as in an exhibition so I have to consider how these different phases will interrelate and how much of the site-specific exercise I bring into the exhibition and how much I abstract it from its original location.
 This has been a very useful exercise and I need to think on…